-Dominion Energy Virginia announced plans for the largest electric school bus deployment in the U.S., with the aim of reducing emissions, providing cost savings to school districts and enhancing grid reliability.
+Dominion Energy Virginia has announced plans for the largest electric school bus deployment in the U.S., with the aim of reducing emissions, providing cost savings to school districts and enhancing grid reliability.

 School bus manufacturers will be able to submit bids through an RFP process in the coming weeks, officials said in a press release on Thursday.
 School districts can state their interest in participating in the unique program to receive the buses as soon as 2020.